Longwinter93/DataEngineeringProjects/DataEngineeringProject4/README.md

 The project is in the process of doing!

 -- Writing descriptions what was done in each python scripts!!
---Trigger DAGs in Apache Airflow
+-- Making description in README then make a graph of this architecture --Trigger DAGs in Apache Airflow
 -- how to do it :
 -- spark container ->